 - Sleep disturbance

-Causes of PTSD and Complex PTSD
+Causes of PTS and Complex PTS

-It is believed that PTSD and Complex Trauma symptoms persist when the sufferer has not yet come to terms with the emotions the trauma/s caused.
+It is believed that PTS and Complex Trauma symptoms persist when the sufferer has not yet come to terms with the emotions the trauma/s caused.
 Some of the explanation is also biological and involves both short-term and long-term memory systems of the brain and the part of the brain that deals with stress and fear.
 What is common to nearly all trauma survivors are that the memories and emotions can be strong and painful; this can shape people’s behaviour as they try to cope with the psychological pain and stress left by the footprint of their experiences.

 It is natural to want to avoid them, especially for people who are not used to, or comfortable with acknowledging their emotions.
 This can lead to other problems manifesting such as anxiety, depression, or alcohol and substance abuse.
 But the further they are pushed away, the worse the trauma symptoms tend to get.
 By coming to terms with the trauma, you can also regain your sense of control so that the memories of the trauma are no longer controlling your life.
-The Cabin’s Neurofeedback program offers this very solution.
+The Cabin’s Neurofeedback programme offers this very solution.

-Treatment for PTSD and Complex Trauma
+Treatment for PTS and Complex Trauma

-Effective approaches to PTSD/Developmental Trauma can include talking therapies to help you to come to terms with the trauma.
+Effective approaches to PTS/Developmental Trauma can include talking therapies to help you to come to terms with the trauma.
 However, for many people who have suffered trauma, talking therapies are not suitable.
 This may be because they have no conscious memory of the trauma, so they cannot talk about them, even though their unconscious or bodies have stored them.
 Alternatively, they may find that to think about the trauma, never mind talk about it to a stranger, is too overwhelming to contemplate.

 Neurofeedback overcomes all these issues.
 Whatever the trauma, at The Cabin we do not need to know the details, and the client does not have to know, think or talk about the details either.
 Often clients who were previously unable to contemplate talking therapy find that they can after having neurofeedback.